badlydrawnrod/rt_app/README.md

 $ cargo objcopy --release -- -O binary app.bin
 ```

-Eventually the simulator may also support loading ELF much like [C-Arviss](https://github.com/badlydrawnrod/arviss)does.
+Eventually the simulator may also support loading ELF much like [C-Arviss](https://github.com/badlydrawnrod/arviss)
+does.